About Land Acknowledgments

 For sources and additional readings, see Additional Resources below.
 If you are located somewhere other than the campuses above, we encourage you to conduct your own research or contact firstname.lastname@example.org for assistance in finding sources.

-Land acknowledgement statements vary widely across places and peoples and there is no singular consensus about the contents or the length of such statements.
+Land acknowledgment statements vary widely across places and peoples and there is no singular consensus about the contents or the length of such statements.
 The most effective and meaningful statements account for the events where they are shared and the audience, honor those who came before the arrival of European re-settlers, and recognize the cultures and practices of tribes who continue to live here.
 Consider the following for your own statement:

 - Who you are and your history with the place where you currently work and live